What next for the Wagner Group in Russia?

 For Ms Yade, Wagner’s mercenaries now have three options: complete dissolution, nationalisation into the conventional Russian army or finding a new leader.
 Should Wagner live to fight another day, Yade’s Atlantic Council colleague Ariel Cohen warns: “Integration into the Russian military will be bumpy, as many fighters are personally loyal to Prigozhin, and the state armed forces’ affiliation would even further dilute the already-tenuous plausible deniability the Russian state-supported mercenaries have enjoyed.”

 Since the mutiny, around 5,000 of its fighters have been situated at bases in Belarus awaiting redeployment, with some fighters training Belarusian troops a few miles from the border with Poland.
-Warsaw, a Nato member, are certainly concerned enough about their presence to move up to 10,000 troops to reinforce the border.
-Following the plane crash, The Polish Prime Minister Mateusz Morawiecki suggested the Wagner group would become an even bigger threat now it is likely to come under Putin’s control.
+Warsaw, a Nato member, is certainly concerned enough about their presence to move up to 10,000 troops to reinforce the border.
+Following the plane crash, Polish prime minister Mateusz Morawiecki suggested the Wagner group would become an even bigger threat now it is likely to come under Mr Putin’s control.

-But for Belarussian journalist Hanna Liubakova: “The motivations for Wagner mercenaries to remain in Belarus are diminishing rapidly.
+But for Belarusian journalist Hanna Liubakova: “The motivations for Wagner mercenaries to remain in Belarus are diminishing rapidly.
 The future course of action for them remains uncertain.

 “Their presence in Belarus initially stemmed from Lukashenko’s effort to demonstrate his loyalty to Putin.
 It was then manifested through the intimidation of neighbouring Western countries and Ukraine, a stance that found favour with Putin.